How do I use the birth control ring?

 Take out your old ring and put a new one in on the same day of the week every time.
 For example, if you put a new ring in on a Sunday, take it out 3, 4, or 5 weeks later on a Sunday.
 Then put a new ring in 7 days later on the following Sunday.
 So your “removal day” and “new ring day” will always be a Sunday.

-It’s okay if you’re still bleeding or spotting when you put in a new ring — that’s normal.
+It’s okay if you’re still bleeding or spotting when it's time to put in a new ring — that’s normal.
 You can safely use tampons, menstrual cups, and pads with your NuvaRing in (just be careful not to pull the ring out when you remove a tampon or menstrual cup).

 If you want to skip your period: